-Wolves FC truly is a family, and by joining the team you'll be welcomed into our closely-knit unit.
+Wolves truly is a family, and by joining the team you'll be welcomed into our closely-knit unit.

 We are committed to our values and passionate about what it means to be a part of Wolverhampton Wanderers.